-Meanwhile, Kaiser Wilhelm II, who had left—some say fled—Berlin on October 28 for German Military Headquarters in Spa, Belgium, was slowly coming to terms with the fact that support for the monarchy was slipping away.
-When he suggested he return to Berlin to restore order with the help of the Imperial army, he was told by military commanders that the army was no longer his to command, and in fact might turn against him.
+Meanwhile, Kaiser Wilhelm II, who had left—some say fled—Berlin on October 28th for German Military Headquarters in Spa, Belgium, was slowly coming to terms with the fact that support for the monarchy was slipping away.
+When he suggested he return to Berlin to restore order with the help of the Imperial Army, he was told by military commanders that the army was no longer his to command; and that it might, in fact, turn against him.

 On November 9th, Wilhelm, still in Spa, had started to consider relinquishing the title of German Kaiser but staying on as King of Prussia.
-Developments in Berlin, however, had long passed the point of no return, and the Chancellor, Prince Max von Baden, had by that time already announced the Kaiser’s abdication.
+Developments in Berlin, however, had passed the point of no return with the Chancellor, Prince Max von Baden, having already announced the Kaiser’s abdication.

-Finally facing up to reality, Wilhelm took the royal train to the Dutch border, where he was granted political asylum in the early morning of 10 November.
-He wasn’t the only one to lose his throne of course.
-King Ludwig III of Bavaria had been forced to abdicate on 7 November by radical Socialists, and between 9 and 30 November, the twenty remaining German Kings, Archdukes, Dukes and Princes followed suit.
+Finally facing up to reality, Wilhelm took the royal train to the Dutch border, where he was granted political asylum in the early morning of 10th November.
+He wasn’t the only one to lose his throne.
+King Ludwig III of Bavaria had been forced to abdicate on 7th November by radical Socialists, and between 9th and 30th November, the twenty remaining German Kings, Archdukes, Dukes and Princes followed suit.

 The Stadtschloss, the centrepiece of these momentous events, was blown up by the GDR regime in 1950, though it made sure to save one piece: the portal from which Liebknecht had declared the revolution.
-Carefully restored, it was integrated into the new building for the GDR Council of State on the other side of Schlossplatz, where it remains today – and is now part of the management institute that currently occupies the building.
+Carefully restored, it was integrated into the new building for the GDR Council of State on the other side of Schlossplatz, where it remains today; it is now part of the management institute that currently occupies the building.